 1. Manco Capac

 - Story: Wrote about by Pachacuti Yamqui Salcamayhua, 1620.
 Manco and his brothers moved to Cuzco.
 Bingham. photo.
 "Mother and son", part of "caste of serpents."
+He divided the people of Cusco into Hanan and Hurin (upper and lower).
+Urton.
 No father, mother - Mama Huaco: conversed with demos of inadimate objects.
 Power over people of Cuzco, slept with whomever she liked.
 Pillco Ziza was the nurse for Manco, took him to Tampu Tocco for 2 years.
 Poma.
 Mama Huaco wore pink and tapus.
 Married Manco and ruled Cuzco.
 Poma

 - Children: Sinchi Roca, Chimbo Urma Coya, Inca Yupanqui, Pachacuti Inca - "did nothing important".
 Poma